Key dates for the Régie des rentes du Québec

-After two years of discussions with the federal government, the Québec Pension Plan began operations.
+After two years of discussions with the federal government, the Québec Pension Plan begins operations.

-The Régie has also had the mandate to administer the Supplemental Pension Plans Act.
-Its first responsibility was to take an inventory of the existing private pension plans and, after ensuring that they met the requirements of the law, to register them.
-More than 4 000 plans were registered in 1966 and 1967.
+The Régie’s mandate has been to administer the Supplemental Pension Plans Act.
+Its first responsibility is to inventory existing private pension plans and, after ensuring that they meet legal requirements, register them.
+More than 4 000 plans are registered in 1966 and 1967.

 On 30 January 1967, the first pension cheque is presented to Mr. Rogers-H. Taschereau, a Québec City resident.

-The Régie was entrusted with the mandate of administering the Act respecting family allowances.
-In 1974, more than 900 000 families received cheques from the Régie for a total value of more than 90 million $.
+The Régie is entrusted with the mandate of administering the Act respecting family allowances.
+In 1974, more than 900 000 families receive cheques from the Régie for a total value of more than 90 million $.

 The Régie is administered by a board of directors.

-The Régie inaugurated the Direct Deposit of benefits.
-It was among the first government agencies in Canada to offer the service to such a vast and varied clientele.
+The Régie begins offering direct deposit of benefits.
+It is among the first government agencies in Canada to offer the service to such a vast and varied clientele.

-In order to improve accessibility to services, the Régie created an information division.
-A new team of information clerks was trained to answer the questions of contributors and beneficiaries by phone.
-Now, some information clerks answer more than 1,2 million calls every year.
+In order to improve accessibility to services, the Régie creates an information division.
+A new team of information clerks is trained to answer the questions of contributors and beneficiaries by phone.
+Now, information clerks answer some 1,2 million calls every year.

-The Régie undertook its first quality approach with the "SA.CLI.Q" program, Satisfaction des clients par la qualité, under the theme "Quality the first time at lower costs."
+The Régie undertakes its first quality approach with the "SA.CLI.Q" program, Satisfaction des clients par la qualité, with the theme "Quality the first time at lower costs."

 8 April 1997

-The Conseil du trésor officially designated the Régie as an autonomous services unit.
+The Conseil du trésor officially designates the Régie as an autonomous services unit.

-After coming under the provisions of the Public Administration Act, the Régie was designated as a government agency.
-Concretely, this resulted in the publication of a Service Statement, a Strategic Plan and the application of an Accountability and Performance Agreement reached between the Régie's President and General Manager and the minister responsible, an agreement which contained a management agreement between the minister and the Conseil du trésor.
+After coming under the provisions of the Public Administration Act, the Régie is designated as a government agency.
+Concretely, this results in the publication of a Service Statement, a Strategic Plan and the application of an accountability and performance agreement reached between the Régie's President and General Manager and the minister responsible.
+The agreement includes a management agreement between the minister and the Conseil du trésor.

-The Régie was awarded the Québec Quality Award in the public sector category.
-The prize is a recognition of the Régie's efforts over the years to improve its management and the quality of its client service.
+The Régie is awarded the Québec Quality Award in the public sector category.
+The prize recognizes the Régie's ongoing efforts to enhance its management and the quality of its client service.

-The Régie's completely overhauled Internet site came on line, with a new look and new content -all designed to improve our services and better inform our visitors.
+The Régie's completely overhauled Internet site comes online, with a new look and new content all designed to improve services and better inform visitors.

-The Régie des rentes du Québec publishes its newsletter Liaison RRQ online.
-It is possible to sign up for the newsletter or to consult it on the Régie's Web site.
+The Régie des rentes du Québec publishes Liaison RRQ newsletter online.
+It is possible to sign up for the newsletter or consult it on the Régie's Web site.
 The newsletter gives information on the Régie's programs and services and provides practical advice on making the best decisions in each of life's important stages.

 The Régie introduces its first online services.
-In the spotlight: CompuPension, a brand new tool to simulate your retirement income.
-The tool helps you plan financially for retirement using personal information in your file at the Régie.
+In the spotlight: CompuPension, a brand new tool to simulate retirement income.
+The tool helps individuals plan financially for retirement using personal information in their files at the Régie.
 It uses secure electronic methods.

 1 January 2005